-Membership in the community of Huron University College and the University of Western Ontario implies acceptance by every student of the principle of respect for the rights, responsibilities, dignity and well-being of others and a readiness to support an environment conducive to the intellectual and personal growth of all who study, work and live within it.
+Membership in the community of Huron University College and Western University implies acceptance by every student of the principle of respect for the rights, responsibilities, dignity and wellbeing of others and a readiness to support an environment conducive to the intellectual and personal growth of all who study, work and live within it.
 Upon registration, students assume the responsibilities that such registration entails.
 The academic and social privileges granted to each student are conditional upon the fulfillment of these responsibilities.